When stormclouds attack.

 - One of the Red Dwarf novels finds Lister on Garbage World.
 He is attacked by acid rain and later oil rain, which lighting ignites.
 Turns out The Earth is trying to kill him.

 - In A Song of Ice and Fire, it is not a good idea to stick around when the thermometer drops faster than a stone.
-That means you're due a visit from the Others and their Wights.
+And, that's even beyond the fact that Bizarre Seasons giving long, hellish Winters are in play.
+More specifically, a sudden, localised drop means you might just be due a visit from the Others and their Wights.
 They like the cold.
-It either follows them like an obedient puppy, or they just need the conditions to be right.
-Either way, it's hinted they can use ice and snow in ways that can turn very deadly very quickly: their swords are far from normal, for starters.
+It (and, its carry-toy commonalty called "a freezing fog bank") either follows them like an obedient puppy, or they just need the general conditions to be right to play with it.
+Either way, it's hinted they can use ice and snow in ways that can turn very deadly, very quickly: their ice swords and armour are far from normal, for starters.
 And, then, there are whatever "ice spiders" are.
+Or, any other tricks they might well have up their sleeves, like, maybe... sea-ice bridges or self-building siege-ramps.
+And, Winter has come.

 Live Action TV